 "I happened to stop at Coddenham for lunch today and just wanted to let you know the churchyard looks magnificent.
 It is a credit to the village and you should be very proud to have kept it in such splendid condition."

 The churchyard is a credit to all the volunteers over many decades who have made it what it is today.
-The Parish Council particularly wish to thank Cllr John Peecock for his hard work, and if anyone wants to help in the maintenance of the churchyard please get in touch.
+The Parish Council particularly wish to thank Cllr John Peecock for his continued hard work.

 The 2021 Coddenham Annual Parish Meeting was held on the 6th May and three parishioners raised concerns about plans to address safety and congestion issues in the High Street and the possible impact on the village shop and residents parking.